Lokal-Container/Mogi/check-fontbakery/variable/fontbakery-check-LCMogi-VF.md

 >This is automatic substitution by the text editors, not by fonts.
 It is also used by designers in text composition practice to create nicely shaped paragraphs.
 If the space and the nbspace are not the same width, it breaks the text composition of documents.
 >
 * 💤 **SKIP** Unfulfilled Conditions: not missing_whitespace_chars
-</div></details><details><summary>💤 <b>SKIP:</b> Detect any interpolation issues in the font. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/interpolation_issues">com.google.fonts/check/interpolation_issues</a>)</summary><div>

->
->When creating a variable font, the designer must make sure that corresponding paths have the same start points across masters, as well as that corresponding component shapes are placed in the same order within a glyph across masters.
-If this is not done, the glyph will not interpolate correctly.
->
->Here we check for the presence of potential interpolation errors using the fontTools.varLib.interpolatable module.
->
-* 💤 **SKIP** Unfulfilled Conditions: is_variable_font
 </div></details><details><summary>💤 <b>SKIP:</b> Is the CFF subr/gsubr call depth > 10? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/cff.html#com.adobe.fonts/check/cff_call_depth">com.adobe.fonts/check/cff_call_depth</a>)</summary><div>

 >